Typebulb FAQ

 What's Typebulb?

 Typebulb runs apps in markdown files called bulbs.
-Bulbs run on:
+To run bulbs:

 You can create and edit bulbs either directly using the AI on typebulb.com or locally.
-The former uses BYOKs, the latter uses whatever agent you want, e.g. Claude Code, Codex etc. LLMs find the "markdown with code blocks" format intuitive, and given an example bulb, can effortlessly create a new bulb.
+The former uses BYOKs, the latter uses whatever agent you want, though we provide special support for Claude Code (CC).
+LLMs find the "markdown with code blocks" format intuitive, and given an example bulb, can effortlessly create a new bulb.

 Bulbs standardize API calls that run in both typebulb.com's sandbox & locally.
 Most notably, they provide the ability to call agents at runtime.